-Although you have probably heard of sump pumps, you may not be totally familiar with what they actually do.
-Sump pumps work to pump out any water that has accumulated in your basement.
-The pump may be hooked up to your main drainage system, or it may simply direct the water into a subsidiary drain that travels away and downhill from your home.
+Although you have probably heard of sump pumps, you may not be familiar with how they operate.
+Sump pumps work to remove water that accumulates in your basement.
+The pump connects to your main drainage system, or it may simply direct the water into a subsidiary drain that travels away and downhill from your home.

 Types of Sump Pumps

-Remember, your sump pump may leave you out of luck if you lose electricity.
-Consider a sump pump with a battery backup, or hook it up to your emergency generator.
-This will keep your pump running during the toughest storms, when the power is most likely to go out.
+Always have a backup plan for your sump pump in case you lose electricity.
+Consider installing a sump pump with a battery backup, or hook it up to your emergency generator.
+This will keep your pump running during the toughest storms when the power is most likely to go out.